MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/vpn-deploy-nps.md

 ## STEP 5.2: Configure Network Policy Server

-After you install NPS, you must do basic configuration, set a friendly name, the IP address and a shared secret with the virtual private network (VPN) client.
+After you install NPS, you must do basic configuration, set a friendly name, the IP address, and a shared secret with the virtual private network (VPN) client.
 The configuration process includes the following high-level steps:

 1. Register the NPS Server in Active Directory